NoBypass/surgo/README.md

 > Make sure that your Go project runs on version 1.22 or later!

 ## Roadmap
-- Automatically convert `time.Duration` and `time.Time` to the correct format for SurrealDB.
 - Create a mapping function for each one which exists in the original surrealdb.go library (e.g. `Use`, `Merge`, etc.) but with the scan functionality like in the `Scan` function.
 - Support `LiveNotifications` with the `Result` struct.
 - Eventually remove the extra layer of the surrealdb.go library and directly use the websocket code.